 “One of the things these young men lack — this goes to their time in the community — is actually having the discipline to do a job,” Smith said.
 “When you have a job, there’s certain expectations.
 Even something as simple as dog grooming … it’s teaching those job skills that translate and transcend into experience in the working world.”

 Smith added that having dogs around the facility also helps comfort the youth by reminding them of positive things in the community.
-Jordan agreed.
+J.T. agreed.

 “I’ve always had a dog, so it makes me feel somewhat normal,” he said.
 “It’s kind of just comforting.
 It makes you come back to earth and lose yourself because you’re just focusing on the dog rather than any of your problems.”